Earlham was not ranked in College Factual's Best Overall Colleges report this year. This may be because not enough data was available.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 57 students took at least one online class at Earlham College.
-This is an increase from the 30 students who took online classes the previous year.
+In 2020-2021, 39 students took at least one online class at Earlham College.
+This is a decrease from the 57 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|